As revenue pours in, New Hampshire surplus tops $100 million

 The full Senate likely will take an initial vote on the measure next week.

-In his budget, Sununu ignored calls for a corporate tax cut, but he did endorse lowering the enterprise tax rate to .55% and raising the no-tax threshold.

-Sununu said the higher no-tax threshold would mean up to 30,000 smaller businesses would no longer have to pay the levy.
+In his budget, Sununu endorsed lowering the enterprise tax rate to 0.55% and raising the no-tax threshold, which he said would mean up to 30,000 smaller businesses would no longer have to pay the levy.

 A tight housing inventory and migration to the state since the start of the pandemic have combined to turn the tax on real estate transfers into a big producer.
 Last month, the tax brought in $11.2 million, which was $2.2 million (24.4%) over last year’s revenue.
 For the year, the tax has come in 24% over forecast and 19% above 2020.

-In February 2020, the New Hampshire State Lottery contributed $8.7 million in profit.
-Last month it transferred $19.7 million.
-The agency had expected to receive $9.5 million last month -- less than half what actually came in.
+The state lottery commission reported a $19.7 million profit in February, more than double the expected $9.5 million and the $8.7 million reported last February.

-Lottery Commission Executive Director Charles McIntyre said nearly all that surplus was attributable to record jackpots in both the Powerball and Mega Millions games.
+Lottery Commission Executive Director Charles McIntyre said nearly all of the increase was attributable to record jackpots in both the Powerball and Mega Millions games.

 The profit is more impressive considering that New Hampshire's sports betting franchise lost $3 million on payouts, according to McIntyre.
 That’s because 81% of New Hampshire players successfully wagered on Tom Brady to win his seventh Super Bowl.